dprog-philippe-docourt/django-flexipages/README.md

 * navigate to http://localhost:8000/admin/flexipages/page/add/ to create your very first page
 * add a new page (use the `flexipages/pages/base.html` template for now)
 * visit the page at http://localhost:8000/<you/page/to/path/>
-* click the button `Activate editing mode` at the bottom right of the page to start adding items to your page
+* click the button `Activate editing mode` at the bottom right of the page to start editing and adding items to your page

 ### Django Settings
 Please have a close look at the django settings examples in `sites\settings.py` and `sites\local_dev\settings.py`.
 Here are the interesting bits of the provided example: